 MetadataShow full item record

-Women utilise cardiac rehabilitation (CR) significantly less than men.
+Background: Women utilize cardiac rehabilitation (CR) significantly less than men.
 Gender-tailored CR improves adherence and mental health outcomes when compared to traditional programs.
 This study ascertained the availability of women-only (W-O) CR classes globally.
-In this cross-sectional study, an online survey was administered to CR programs globally, assessing delivery of W-O classes, among other program characteristics.
+Methods: In this cross-sectional study, an online survey was administered to CR programs globally, assessing delivery of W-O classes, among other program characteristics.
 Univariate tests were performed to compare provision of W-O CR by program characteristics.
-Data were collected in 93/111 countries with CR (83.8% country response rate); 1,082 surveys (32.1% program response rate) were initiated.
-Globally, 38 (40.9%; range 1.2-100% of programs/country) countries and 110 (11.8%) programs offered W-O CR.
-Women-Only CR was offered in 55 (7.4%) programs in high-income countries, versus 55 (16.4%) programs in low- and middle-income countries (p<0.001); it was offered most commonly in the Eastern Mediterranean region (n=5, 55.6%; p=0.22).
-Programs that offered W-O CR were more often located in an academic or tertiary facility, served more patients/year, offered more components, treated more patients/session, offered alternative forms of exercise, had more staff (including cardiologists, dietitians, and administrative assistants, but not mental health care professionals), and perceived space and human resources to be less of a barrier to delivery than programs not offering W-O CR (all p<0.05).
-Women-Only CR was not commonly offered.
+Results: Data were collected in 93/111 countries with CR (83.8% country response rate); 1,082 surveys (32.1% program response rate) were initiated.
+Globally, 38 (40.9%; range from 1.2-100.0% of programs/country) countries and 110 (11.8%) programs offered W-O CR.
+W-O CR was offered in 55 (7.4%) programs in high-income countries, versus 55 (16.4%) programs in low- and middle-income countries (p less than .001); it was offered most commonly in the Eastern Mediterranean region (n=5, 55.6%; p=.22).
+Programs that offered W-O CR were more often located in an academic or tertiary facility, served more patients/year, offered more components, treated more patients/ session, offered alternative forms of exercise, had more staff (including cardiologists, dietitians, and administrative assistants, but not mental healthcare professionals), and perceived space and human resources to be less of a barrier to delivery than programs not offering W-O CR (all p less than .05).
+Conclusion: W-O CR was not commonly offered.
 Only larger, well-resourced programs seem to have the capacity to offer it, so expanding delivery may require exploiting low-cost, less human resource-intensive approaches such as online peer support.